ByteWelder/Tactility/Documentation/ideas.md

 # TODOs
+- Attach ELF data to wrapper app (as app data) (check that app state is "running"!) so you can run more than 1 external apps at a time.
+- T-Deck: Clear screen before turning on blacklight
+- Single wire audio
+- Audio recording app
+- Files app: file operations: rename, delete, copy, paste (long press?), create folder
+- T-Deck: Use knob for UI selection
 - Logging to disk/etc.
+- Crash monitoring: Keep track of which system phase the app crashed in (e.g. which app in which state)
-- AppContext's onResul should pass the app id (or launch request id!) that was started, so we can differentiate between multiple types of apps being launched
+- AppContext's onResult should pass the app id (or launch request id!) that was started, so we can differentiate between multiple types of apps being launched
 - Loader: Use Timer instead of Thread, and move API to `tt::app::`
 - Gpio: Use Timer instead of Thread
 - I2cScannerThread: Use Timer instead of Thread